With restaurants like Brawn, The Clove Club and Lyle’s in its number, East London is the unofficial home of the modern British small plates movement.

 A double Michelin-starred restaurant housed in the grand Town Hall Hotel in Bethnal Green, where a couple of ex-Fat Duck chefs create nine-course tasting menus intertwining Italian and South American cuisine.

-Mouthwatering Israeli dishes in a cosy, unfussy bistro on Shacklewell Lane.
-Nibble on ox cheek on a bed of hummus or brill tartare with Kurdish cheese, accompanied by a formidable wine list from Zeren Wilson.
+Situated in a cosy, unfussy bistro on Shacklewell Lane, Oren’s one of the best restaurants in East London for it’s mouthwatering Israeli dishes where you can nibble on ox cheek on a bed of hummus or brill tartare with Kurdish cheese, accompanied by a formidable wine list from Zeren Wilson.

 A warm, artfully ramshackle southern Italian restaurant housed in an old dairy on the corner of a courtyard tucked just behind Columbia Road.
 Hearty dishes combine with excellent wines, sunshine, and convivial chatter.